- Written by Dr.Mehmet Demircioglu

 In other clinics, the package is fixed, and the clinic may promote a large graft number to make the offer feel more valuable.
 Both pricing models can create confusion if the medical plan is not transparent.

-I also see patients become suspicious when a careful clinic recommends fewer grafts and another clinic offers more for a similar price.
-I understand the feeling, but the cheaper looking option is not automatically the better value.
+Patients can become suspicious when a careful clinic recommends fewer grafts and another clinic offers more for a similar price.
+That suspicion is understandable, but the cheaper looking option is not necessarily the better value.

 A patient may think a high number is a better deal.
 But if the donor area is damaged, the result is not a bargain.